sensedeep/senselogs/README.md

 ```

 SenseLogs organizes and filters log messages via channels which are names given to classify log message types.
+Unlike other logging products, channels are not ordered like log levels.
+You can enable or disable any level at any time.

 SenseLogs provides standard channels like: debug, error, warn and info.
 For example: